jacobian/django-deployment-workshop/README.rst

 ===========

 After than, start deploying.
 My notes, the ones I use when I teach the class, are available here.
-If you're not using Ubuntu 9.10 then YMMV.
+If you're not using Ubuntu 10.04 LTS then YMMV.

 Further reading
 ===============